engineyard/ey-docs/pages/issue-mysql2-adapter.md

-# 500 errors after deploying / Gemfile.lock missing database adapter
+# 500 errors after deploying / Gemfile missing database adapter

 If you get a 500 error after deploying your application or the environment page of the Dashboard shows a warning about missing a database adapter, then you might be missing the mysql2 gem.
 This page describes how to find out if you are missing the mysql2 gem and how to install it.